9 The Strand Penshurst

 - Itching – depending upon the type of solution used, you may experience mild itching along the vein route.
 The itching normally lasts one to two hours but may persist for a day or so.

 - Bruising – lasts from one to several weeks.
-Use of support hose may be recommended and avoidance of alcohol and anticoagulant medication for 72 hours prior to each treatment session may minimise effect.
+Use of support hose may be recommended and avoidance of alcohol and anticoagulant medication for 72 hours prior to each treatment session may minimise side effects.

 - Transient Hyperpigmentation – approximately 10% of patients who undergo sclerotherapy notice a discolouration of light brown streaks after treatment.
 In almost every patient, the veins become darker immediately after the procedure (but then go away).
 In rare instances, this darkening of the vein may persist for 4 to 12 months.